andreaminio/andreaminio.github.io/out_of_office/index.md

 I'm glad you followed the secret link...
 # ...
 I'll be back ... eventually ...
-... but for now, bisou :kissing_heart:!
+... but for now, bisou :kissing_heart: !

 ![ Out of office](image.gif)